Bloom: Designing for LLM-Augmented Behavior Change Interactions: Introduction

 We observed important shifts in psychological and motivational outcomes, with participants in the LLM condition reporting stronger beliefs that their activity was beneficial to their health.
-They also noted greater enjoyment of exercise, an expanded appreciation of what “counts” as activity, and increased self-compassion when goals were missed.
+They also noted greater enjoyment of exercise, an expanded appreciation of what ``counts'' as activity, and increased self-compassion when goals were missed.
 The LLM condition also produced more varied and personalized plans, with slightly higher completion rates, and participants spent more than five times as much time in the app than control participants.
 Both conditions significantly increased their PA relative to a pre-study baseline, doubling the number of participants who met or exceeded the recommended 150 min/week of PA.
-However, we found no statistically significant differences in quantitative wearable PA outcomes between conditions during our four-week study period.
+However, across quantitative wearable outcomes, descriptive patterns did not indicate a clear advantage of the LLM condition during the four-week study period.
 Instead, our survey and interview findings suggest that LLMs may be particularly valuable for fostering positive mindsets, flexible planning, and sustained engagement---factors that behavior change theory links to longer-term maintenance rather than as immediate drivers of short-term levels of PA.
-We discuss the implications of these findings for designing LLM-augmented interventions and for understanding the role of LLMs in behavioral health systems.
+We discuss the implications of these findings for designing LLM-augmented interventions, highlighting how the LLM's role as a conversational coach shifted mindsets and motivation more than short-term PA, how qualitative context enabled non-prescriptive interactions that promote agency, and how relational cues increased engagement while introducing design trade-offs around attachment and overreliance.